 There are many pickleball tips to help improve your game.
 Some help more than others.
 Three tips that helped me improve the most: 1.
 Getting into and holding the ready position, 2.
 Getting to the non-volley zone quickly after the third shot, and, 3.
 Getting consistent with my dink shot.

-The following pickleball tips can help you increase your skill level and become a better player.
+The essential tips can help you increase your skill level and become a better player.

 Pickleball Tips Summary: